cucker0/dockerfile/queryperf/README.md

     ```bash
     docker run --rm -v /usr/bin:/pkg cucker/queryperf
     ```
-    It will copy queryperf from docker to host(/usr/bin/queryperf).
+    It will copy queryperf file from docker to host(/usr/bin/queryperf).

 2. Use queryperf command in Host.